Emanuel Augustus: Professional career

 The best win of Augustus' career ratings wise was against Carlos Wilfredo Vilches on July 19, 2002.
 Augustus took the fight on just 2 days' notice after Vilches' original opponent, Vince Phillips, pulled out due to injury.
 Vilches was 37-1-2 at the time and was a ranked fighter.
 During the bout, Vilches wanted to keep Augustus at bay with a stiff jab.
 Augustus continued to pressure Vilches, and landed counter right hands over the top of Vilches' left jab.
 A cut opened up near the left eye of Vilches, which eventually resulted in an upset eighth round stoppage win for Augustus.
 The win vaulted Augustus to the number two worldwide ratings position in the International boxing Federation light welterweight division.
 However, Augustus followed with four decision losses and one controversial draw to tough opponents, including Omar Gabriel Weis, over whom Vilches already held a victory.

+After getting a draw vs 16-0 Alvaro Aguilar.
+Augustus would win his first world title on April 2nd 2004 when he challenged IBA World Super Lightweight champion Alex Trujillo.
+Augustus would win the title by a 12-round unanimous decision.

+2 years later in 2006 coming off back to back wins Augustus would challenge Russell Stoner Jones for the vacant WBC Continental Americans super lightweight title.
+Augustus would win the belt in a dominant unanimous decision winning all ten rounds on all 3 judges score cards.

 At least one of Augustus' losses was questionable.
 On June 6, 1999, Danish boxer Allan Vester won his bout with Augustus with one second left in the twelfth and final round.
 Augustus was knocked down by a flurry of punches which occurred in the final seconds of the bout, and did not get up in time.
 Augustus later admitted he gave up out of frustration near the end of the bout, stating, "I just felt out of order, out of place."
+Due to Augustus not being afraid to fight anyone any time anywhere this led to him losing numerous controversial decisions when he would fight fighters in their home town.
+He is often regarded as one of the most robbed fighters in boxing.

+At the near the end career in 2008 Augustus would win 3 fight win streak in including a KO victory of Jakkirt Suwunnalirt to win the WBO oriental welterweight title.
+This would be the last title win of his career.
+As he would return to the United States and lose his next 5 retiring in 2011.
+He is still looked back on by many fans for his entertaining fighting style and showmanship he is viewed as one of the best journeyman in the sport of boxing.